 It has been seen that the means by which Westerners seek to communicate with potential Chinese customers leaves room for improvement.
 Perhaps more important is the question of the messages Western companies actually convey, and how well these correspond to what the target market wants to hear.

 There are a number of messages that most Western companies communicate extremely effectively, and others where the correct message is not being heard.
-On the positive side, Western companies are seen as synonymous with high quality and professionalism, something which is exemplified not only in the products and services being bought, but throughout every aspect of the organisation.
+On the positive side, Western companies are seen as synonymous with high quality and professionalism, something which is exemplified not only in the products and services being bought, but throughout every aspect of the business.
 Conversely, Western companies are seen as inflexible in a number of ways, ranging from the product or service specification through to negotiations and procurement procedures.

 High Quality Products And Professionalism